Master Digital Driven Business

 Can you share something about your fellow students?

-My peers are quite diverse: some of them have a business background, while others have studied engineering or mathematics.
+My peers are quite diverse: some of them have a business background, while others have studied IT, engineering or mathematics.
 These different fields really come in play when you take courses together.
-Business students can assist the mathematics students with digital business courses, whereas mathematics students can help you during the statistics or coding courses.
+Business students can assist the more technical students with digital business courses, whereas more technical students can help you during the statistics or coding courses.

 What has the programme brought you so far?